microsoft/samples-for-ai/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Related Projects

+[Open Platform for AI](https://github.com/Microsoft/pai): an open source platform that provides complete AI model training and resource management capabilities, it is easy to extend and supports on-premise, cloud and hybrid environments in various scale.

+[NeuronBlocks](https://github.com/Microsoft/NeuronBlocks) : A NLP deep learning modeling toolkit that helps engineers to build DNN models like playing Lego.
+The main goal of this toolkit is to minimize developing cost for NLP deep neural network model building, including both training and inference stages.

 # License